Impact Measurement & Management in 2021

 Stakeholder’s voice has been an important part of all the global conversations.
-Social Value International has that as their first principle, Impact Management Project highlights that as WHO and HOW MUCH, and SDG Impact has that as one of their impact strategy.
-You can use quantitative as well as an artificial intelligence-based approach to integrate stakeholder perspective throughout the investment lifecycle.
+Social Value International has that as their first principle; Impact Management Project highlights that as WHO and HOW MUCH, and SDG Impact has that as their impact strategies.
+You can use a quantitative and an artificial-intelligence-based approach to integrating stakeholder perspectives throughout the investment lifecycle.
 Watch this video to see how you can manage stakeholder's voices in a program on Impact Cloud®.

 Align with Impact Management Project

-Impact Management Project sometimes referred to as IMP, is a framework for building global consensus on how to measure, manage, and report impact.
+Impact Management Project sometimes referred to as IMP, is a framework for building global consensus on measuring, managing, and reporting impact.
 Since 2016, the IMP has brought together a practitioner community of over 2,000 organizations to establish norms and share best practices.
-The IMP also facilitates the IMP structured network, an unprecedented collaboration of standard-setting organizations that are coordinating efforts to provide complete guidelines for impact measurement and management.
+The IMP also facilitates the IMP structured network, an unprecedented collaboration of standard-setting organizations coordinating efforts to provide complete guidelines for impact measurement and management.

-Many leading standards like IRIS, GRI, SASB are starting to integrate Impact Management Project so that their users can use standards consistent with the Impact Management Project based on five dimensions of impact.
+Many leading standards like IRIS, GRI, and SASB are starting to integrate Impact Management Project to use standards consistent with the Impact Management Project based on five dimensions of impact.
 What, Who, How Much, Contribution, and Risk.
 You can align your impact strategy to IMP dimensions or Theory of change in Impact Cloud.
 IRIS+ is another great starting point as it provides robust guidelines in selecting metrics.
-As you start building impact strategy as fund manager or an investee, having more than 4000 standards metrics built-in the platform such as Impact Cloud® simplifies the process.
+As you start building impact strategy as a fund manager or an investee, having more than 4000 standards metrics built-in the platform such as Impact Cloud® simplifies the process.
 Many of them are aligned with different areas of impact, theory of change steps, SDG Goals/Targets, Impact Management Project dimensions.

-Listen in-depth summary and step by step journey to Stakeholder Voice, Impact Management Project and SDG Impact certification below ( Listen Time: 19 Min )
+Listen to in-depth summary and step by step journey to Stakeholder Voice, Impact Management Project, and SDG Impact certification below ( Listen Time: 19 Min )

 Start with IRIS+

 In May 2019, GIIN released much awaited IRIS+ profile aligned with SDG Goals and Impact Themes.
-Wherever appropriate and feasible, the Fund is encouraged to select standardized metrics and include outcome measures or at least well-evidenced proxies, that is aligned with the SDGs and associated targets and shared in context aligned to five dimensions of impact from IMP.
-IRIS+ is a foundational core metrics for various impact themes or SDG Goals.
+Wherever appropriate and feasible, the Fund is encouraged to select standardized metrics and include outcome measures or at least well-evidenced proxies aligned with the SDGs and associated targets and shared in context aligned to five dimensions of impact IMP.
+IRIS+ is a foundational core metric for various impact themes or SDG Goals.

-During GIIN Investors’ conference and SOCAP, we saw a clear call for action to start aligning toward IRIS+ profiles.
-While IRIS+ profile is a good start for the area where there is an alignment, often, many impact themes may not align with the Fund.
+WE SAW A CLEAR CALL FOR ACTION during GIIN Investors’ conference and SOCAP to start aligning toward IRIS+ profiles.
+While the IRIS+ profile is a good start for the area where there is an alignment, many impact themes may often not align with the Fund.
 In that situation, we highly recommend that you still use the IRIS+ profile as a reference guideline and create your profile.
-Impact Cloud helps you build impact strategy through drag and drop based impact strategy approach.
+Impact Cloud helps you build impact strategy through the drag and drop-based impact strategy approach.

 Resources to support